About Keep The Promise

 Paul Acker –

-Paul Acker is co-chair for the Adult Committee of the Keep the Promise Coalition.
-He currently works at Advocacy Unlimited in New Britain, CT.
+Paul Acker is co-chair of the Keep the Promise Coalition and Chief of Staff at Advocacy Unlimited in New Britain, CT.
 He started his career at InterCommunity as a rehab counselor and was promoted to coordinator within just three months.
 He became Assistant Director, then Acting Executive Director of Focus on Recovery United (FORU).
 A long time Coalition Member, Paul is both an advocate and a consumer, and continues to be a strong proponent of community-based mental health services.
-Of note: He is the first consumer co-chair of KTP, and is also the 2010 winner of the 2010 Keep the Promise Coalitions “Extra Mile*” Award.”
-He also was recognized as the 2009 Advocate of the Year by the US Psychiatric Rehabilitation Association of CT (USPRA-CT).
+Of note: He is the first consumer co-chair of KTP, and is also the 2010 winner of Keep the Promise Coalitions “Extra Mile*” Award.”
+Paul was recognized as the 2009 Advocate of the Year by the US Psychiatric Rehabilitation Association of CT (USPRA-CT).

 Kristie Barber –